-Norman shuddered.
+Involuntarily, Norman's back straightened and his chin came up.
 Up until now it had all been killer robots and magic meteors and Phantasms and, for all Norman knew, gypsy curses.
 Now it was war and, God help him, Norman would go anywhere, anywhere that Ms Shan ordered, do anything Ms Shan told him.

 "I need a girlfriend," he said to himself.

 But no one heard him over Dr Kagrat's grunt of satisfaction as, with a jerk, the bullet cleared Karl Wintergreen's body.